TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     </div>

+There is also an Unreal Engine Project with the avatars [here](https://drive.google.com/file/d/1gM-d5Gd70bNS5BvRB4zzYu_EZy_vVHtA/view).
+Note that this software is experimental and may not run on your machine if you are not on Windows or have little RAM / weak GPU.

+---

+## Text Generation

+This exercise helps you get familiar with basic LLM prompting, compare different models, understand LLM limitations, and create engaging stories for the final presentation.

+To learn the basics of prompt engineering, check out [this short course](https://learn.deeplearning.ai/login?redirect_course=chatgpt-prompt-eng) or refer to [this tutorial](https://www.promptingguide.ai/).
+You can use tools like ChatGPT, Bard, or any LLM available at [https://chat.lmsys.org/](https://chat.lmsys.org/) to generate text.
+This also allows you to compare how different models perform.

 !!! success "Deliverable"

-    At the end of this tutorial section you should obtain a `script.txt` file with the following structure:
+    At the end of this tutorial section you should create a `script.txt` file with the following structure:

     ```
     Team: "Your team name"

-    Scene: "Your chosen scene name"
+    Sequence 1 scene: "Your chosen scene name"
     01A: Hey there!
 Are you ready for the big day?
     02B: Of course, what could go wrong?
     03C: Hello, we are the Skatteverket :)
     04B: Oh no..

+    Sequence 2 scene: "Your chosen scene name"
+    05C: Tax time!
+    06A: Let's run...
+Now!

+    Sequence 3 scene: "Your chosen scene name"
     ...
     ```

-    The number indicates the order of the conversation lines, whereas the `A`, `B`, `C`, etc. label links the line to an avatar.
-The avatars and scenes are shown in the collapsible sections above.
+    Each conversation line starts with 2 numbers, starting from 01 in ascending order.
+The label `A`, `B`, `C`, ... identifies the avatar that speaks out the line.

+    You can have multiple sequences with a different scene, but please **keep the total duration less than 5 minutes**!

 ### Creating a story